 - 1. Individual entries are to be placed for display in a three-ring notebook for competition. - 2.
-Identification should follow the taxonomy included as listed in Rule #5 in General rules above. - 3.
-Each exhibitor is required to identify the notebook by placing a Title Page in the front of the notebook bearing the exhibitor's name, county or district and class.
-The number of orders, specimens and families (required in Intermediate and Advanced classes) must also be included on the Title Page. - 4.
-Species pages should be grouped according to order and should include one page per species. - 5.
+Identification should follow the taxonomy included as listed in Rule #5 in General rules above. - Each exhibitor is required to identify the notebook by placing a Title Page in the front of the notebook bearing the exhibitor's name, county or district and class.
+The number of orders, specimens and families (required in Intermediate and Advanced classes) must also be included on the Title Page. - Species pages should be grouped according to order and should include one page per species. - 5.
 Date, common name, full county name, state abbreviation and collector name should be included for each species. - 6.
 If picture is taken on different dates/localities include information for both.
 A statement describing the host plant/habitat should be included. - 7.
 A divider page is to be placed in front of each order of insects with the order name printed on the tab for the page and also on the front of the divider page. - 8.
 For the Intermediate and Advanced classes, insects are also to be grouped by family behind each order divider. - 9.
 List on a sheet of paper how many years you have been in this division of the project and what you did this year to improve your project if you have been in for more than one year.
 Place the paper just behind the Title Page in the front of your notebook.
 A special project must be completed each year and included in the notebook.
 See project guideline materials for specifications.

-Class 1 - Introductory Notebook

-Display a minimum of 10 and a maximum of 30 insect species representing at least six different orders.
+- Class 1 Introductory Notebook - Display a minimum of 10 and a maximum of 30 insect species representing at least six different orders.
 Follow the general guidelines listed for Notebooks.
-A 4Her may exhibit in this class for a maximum of two years.

-• Class 2 - Beginning Notebook

-Display a minimum of 30 and a maximum of 60 insect species representing at least seven different orders.
+A 4-Her may exhibit in this class for a maximum of two years. - Class 2 Beginning Notebook Display a minimum of 30 and a maximum of 60 insect species representing at least seven different orders.
 Follow the general guidelines listed for all Notebooks.
+A 4 Her may exhibit in this class for a maximum of three years. - Class 3 Intermediate Notebook

+Display a minimum of 60 and a maximum of 100 species representing at least nine orders.
+Follow the general guidelines listed for Notebooks.
+Pictures in any two of the following six orders should be identified to family: Orthoptera, Hemiptera, Odonata Coleoptera, Diptera, and/or Hymenoptera.
 A 4-Her may exhibit in this class for a maximum of three years.

-Class 3 - Intermediate Notebook
+Class 4 - Advanced Notebook